ChenLiu-1996/CUTS/README.md

 ## Acknowledgements

-For the comparison with SOTA methods, we use the official implementations from the following repositories:
+For the comparison against other methods, we use the official implementations from the following repositories:
 - [STEGO: Unsupervised Semantic Segmentation by Distilling Feature Correspondences](https://github.com/mhamilton723/STEGO)